-Consolidated interest expense for Icahn Enterprises increased by \$307 million (36%) during 2015 as compared to the corresponding prior year period.
-The increase for Icahn Enterprises Holdings was \$307 million (36%).
-The increases were primarily due to higher interest expense from our Investment segment attributable to due to broker balances, higher interest expense from our Automotive segment due to higher outstanding debt balances on its revolver facility coupled with higher interest rates following the refinancing of its term loans and higher interest expense from our Railcar segments due to higher outstanding debt balances.
+Icahn Enterprises' consolidated interest expense for the year ended December 31, 2016 decreased by \$276 million (24%) as compared to the comparable prior year period.
+The decrease was primarily due to lower interest expense from our Investment segment attributable to a decrease in due to broker balances over the respective periods, offset in part by higher interest expense from our Automotive segment due to higher interest rates on borrowings under revolving credit facilities over the respective periods and the inclusion of interest from the acquisitions of Pep Boys in February 2016 and IEH Auto in the second quarter of 2015 and higher interest from our Energy segment due to a certain debt offering during the second quarter of 2016.